 But this cheese goes the extra step of literally going past your eyes, too.

-How will it work?
+How does it work?
 Well, the idea is fairly simple: a 40-meter long Yo!
-Sushi-style conveyor belt rolls past carrying tantalising plates of cheese, each paired with a unique condiment, and each covered with a miniature glass cloche.
+Sushi-style conveyor belt rolls past carrying tantalising plates of cheese, each paired with a unique condiment (and a recommended wine), and each covered with a miniature glass cloche.
 The plates are all handmade and colour-coded for price, and when the meal’s done, your waiter will tot up what you ate by checking the dishes you’ve accumulated.

 Want some good ol’ stationary cheese?
 Well, here are the best places in London to eat the stuff.